 However, nature has remarkable powers of recovery and even though it’s a struggle this area of bush shows its resilience with many species of wildflowers, birds and fauna.

-Trees that look tortured have survived to provide habitat for the birds insects and fauna here.
+Trees that look tortured have survived to provide habitat for the birds, insects and other fauna here.

 The Yellow-tailed Black Cockatoo passes through here regularly.
 Certain areas put on colourful displays of wildflowers and it is home to a number of wallabies and kangaroos.